Zeqqqe/Zoidberg/README.md

 ## Dependencies (Python Libraries):

-Pillow (PIL): For image loading and manipulation - How To Install: Run "pip install Pillow" In Command Prompt.
+Pillow (PIL): For image loading and manipulation - How To Install: Run **"pip install Pillow"** In Command Prompt.
+(Without Quotes)

+Pygame: For playing sound effects - How to install: Run **"pip install pygame"** In Command Prompt.
 (Without Quotes)

 **You do not need this dependencies for the .exe file.**